Applies to: Catalog API

 , and DISCOUNT

 .
-As more objects of different types are added to the catalog, it's important to have more robust search capabilities to find the data most relevant to an application's need.
+As the catalog grows, it's crucial to have strong search capabilities to find the most relevant data for an application's needs.

-To enable such capabilities, the Catalog API supports the SearchCatalogItems and SearchCatalogObjects endpoints that can take one or more of the supported query filters.
+To support catalog searches, the Catalog API offers the SearchCatalogItems and SearchCatalogObjects endpoints, which can use various query filters.

 name